-The implied nude.
-Demure and forever discrete, the implied nude is society's answer to the tasteful nude or what I like to think of as the "hidden nipple dichotomy."
+Demure and forever discrete, the implied nude is society's answer to the tasteful nude or what I think of as the "hidden nipple dichotomy."

 LUXE featuring Liz Ashley, 36″ x 48″, acrylic on canvas.

 It’s ironic because nipples in and of themselves are harmless and beautiful body parts.
-And like other body parts, they serve a function… a beautiful nurturing relationship between mother and child and man and woman.
-Regardless, some might even go as far as suggesting nipples remain forever hidden from public view in both reality and art.
-But that doesn’t make them taboo – not to me anyway.
+And like other body parts, they serve a function — a beautiful nurturing relationship between mother and child and man and woman.
+Regardless, some might even go as far as suggesting nipples remain forever hidden from public view in reality and art.
+But that doesn’t make them taboo – not to me, anyway.
 I am, however, not the governing rule.
-After all, nipple dichotomy isn’t new and it’s probably not going to change anytime soon.
-So, in the interim, society yields to G/PG versions referred to as “The Implied Nude” or “Demure Nude”.
+After all, nipple dichotomy isn’t new, and it’s probably not going to change anytime soon.
+So, in the interim, society yields to G/PG versions referred to as “The Implied Nude” or “Demure Nude.”

-Implied = the viewer is not sure the model is nude, but it is implied.
+Implied ~ the viewer is not sure the model is nude, but it is suggested within the image.

-Demure = the model is nude but parts are covered i.e. the subject is being demure.
+Demure ~ the model is nude, but parts are covered, and the subject is reserved.

 Sometimes less is more.
-In my ongoing research, it appears that there is a wide variation of the definition of “Implied Nude”.
-It’s mostly agreed that it means the model is nude but no “private” parts are visible in the photographic image or artwork.
-So, we’re actually talking about more than nipples here – we’re talking about “private parts”, which are often defined differently from one viewer to the next.
-Either way, the point of an “implied nude” is to show a nude or imply nudity, without showing private parts or nipples (which to some are private parts).
-For me, that introduces a different element because in many ways implied nudes are actually sexier than full-on nudes.
+In my ongoing research, there appears to be a wide variation of the definition of “Implied Nude.”
+It’s mostly agreed that it means the model is nude, but no “private” parts are visible in the photographic image or artwork.
+So, we’re talking about more than nipples here – we’re talking about “private parts,” which are often defined differently from one viewer to the next.
+Either way, an “implied nude” is to show a nude or imply nudity without showing private parts or nipples (which, to some, are private parts).
+For me, that introduces a different element because, in many ways, implied nudes are sexier than full-on nudes.
 Implied nudes offer a titillating quality that sometimes gets lost in a more straightforward art nude.
-Personally, I love a beautifully created implied or demure image as much as a nude one.
-Implied nudes often call the imagination into play and that can be fun.
+I love a beautifully created indicated or demure image as much as a nude one.
+Implied nudes often call the imagination into play, and that can be fun.

 SOLSTICE featuring Leona.
 24″ x 72″, acrylic on canvas.

-Sometimes you see the term “demure nude”, which is often confused with “implied nude”, because really, they are similar.
-“Demure nude” is a beautiful term that means the model is nude but nothing is showing, whereas “implied nude” often gives the appearance and context of being nude, when they may not actually be, like posing a model under a sheet or partly hiding her figure with props or foliage, which sometimes introduces a voyeuristic perspective.
-In a true implied nude the model could be wearing a bikini and you’d never know it.
+Sometimes you see the term “demure nude”, which is often confused with “implied nude” because, really, they are similar.
+“Demure nude” is a beautiful term that means the model is nude, but nothing is showing, whereas “implied nude” often gives the appearance and context of being nude when they may not be, like posing a model under a sheet or partly hiding her figure with props or foliage, which sometimes introduces a voyeuristic perspective.
+The model could be wearing a bikini in a true implied nude, and you’d never know it.
 Nudity is implied by the pose and setting.

-The implied nude implies that the model is nude but because of the pose, camera angle, crop, lighting, etc., you can’t conclusively determine from the photo that the model doesn’t have some strips of cloth somewhere.
+The implied nude implies that the model is nude, but because of the pose, camera angle, crop, lighting, etc., you can’t conclusively determine from the photo that the model doesn’t have some strips of cloth somewhere.
 Let your imagination run amuck.
-We see this all the time.
-All you have to do is visit the magazine rack at any grocery store or drive by your favorite billboards (in Vegas anyway).
+We see this all the time; all you have to do is visit the magazine rack at any grocery store or drive by your favorite billboard (in Vegas, anyway).

-I’ve worked with model Stephanie on a few occasions and she was featured in my painting Mirage.
+I’ve worked with model Stephanie on a few occasions and featured her in my painting Mirage.

 OBLIVIOUS, 18″ x 24″, acrylic on canvas – model: Lori